aleen42/PersonalWiki/Programming/JavaScript/Framework/react/paginate/paginate.md

 ### Introduction

-To create a familiar and reusable component for pagination, I have created this component.
+To create a familiar and reusable component for pagination, `Paginate` has arised.

 ### Demo